-- (1) Any person who- - (a) acquires any solid fuel for use in a building to which a smoke control order in Wales applies; - (b) acquires any solid fuel for use in a fireplace to which a smoke control order in Wales applies; - (c) acquires any solid fuel for use in any fixed boiler or industrial plant to which a smoke control order in Wales applies; or - (d) sells by retail any solid fuel in Wales for delivery by that person, or on that person's behalf, to- - (i) a building to which a smoke control order in Wales applies; or - (ii) premises in which there is any fixed boiler or industrial plant to which such an order applies.
+- (1) Any person who- - (a) acquires any solid fuel for use in a building to which a smoke control order in Wales applies; - (b) acquires any solid fuel for use in a fireplace to which a smoke control order in Wales applies; - (c) acquires any solid fuel for use in any fixed boiler or industrial plant to which a smoke control order in Wales applies; or - (d) sells by retail any solid fuel in Wales for delivery by that person, or on that person's behalf, to-

-is guilty of an offence.
+(i) a building to which a smoke control order in Wales applies; or (ii) premises in which there is any fixed boiler or industrial plant to which such an order applies, is guilty of an offence.

-- (2) In subsection (1), "solid fuel" means any solid fuel other than an authorised fuel. - (3) Subsection (1)(b) does not apply in relation to a fireplace that is subject to an exemption under section 19G at the time of the acquisition. - (4) Subsection (1) is subject to any regulations under section 19H(1)(b) (exemptions by regulations for whole or part of smoke control area). - (5) In proceedings for an offence under subsection (1)(d), it is a defence for the person accused to prove that the person believed and had reasonable grounds for believing-
+- (2) In subsection (1), "solid fuel" means any solid fuel other than an authorised fuel. - (3) Subsection (1)(b) does not apply in relation to a fireplace that is an exempt fireplace at the time of the acquisition. - (4) Subsection (1) is subject to any regulations under section 19H(1)(b) (exemptions by regulations for whole or part of smoke control area). - (5) In proceedings for an offence under subsection (1)(d), it is a defence for the person accused to prove that the person believed and had reasonable grounds for believing-

-- (a) that the building referred to in sub-paragraph (i) of that subsection was not one to which the smoke control order in question applied, or - (b) that the fuel was acquired for use in- - (i) a fireplace that was, at the time of the delivery, subject to an exemption under section 19G, or - (ii) a boiler or plant to which the smoke control order did not apply. - (6) A person guilty of an offence under this section is liable on summary conviction to a fine not exceeding level 3 on the standard scale. - (7) In the application of this Part to Wales, "authorised fuel" means a fuel included in a list of authorised fuels kept by the Welsh Ministers for the purposes of this Part. - (8) The Welsh Ministers must- - (a) publish the list of authorised fuels, and - (b) publish a revised copy of the list as soon as is reasonably practicable after any change is made to it.]
+(a) that the building referred to in sub-paragraph (i) of that subsection was not one to which the smoke control order in question applied, or (b) that the fuel was acquired for use in-

+- (i) a fireplace that was, at the time of the delivery, an exempt fireplace, or - (ii) a boiler or plant to which the smoke control order did not apply. - (6) A person guilty of an offence under this section is liable on summary conviction to a fine not exceeding level 3 on the standard scale.

-[19G Exemptions relating to particular fireplaces in Wales
+[19G Section 19F: interpretation

-- (1) For the purposes of the application of this Part to Wales, the Welsh Ministers may exempt any class of fireplace from the provisions of Schedule 1A if they are satisfied that such fireplaces can be used for burning fuel other than authorised fuels without producing any smoke or a substantial quantity of smoke. - (2) An exemption under subsection (1) may be made subject to such conditions as the Welsh Ministers consider appropriate. - (3) The Welsh Ministers must- - (a) publish a list of those classes of fireplace that are exempt under subsection (1) including
+- (1) In section 19F, "exempt fireplace" means a fireplace of a type specified in a list published by the Welsh Ministers. - (2) The Welsh Ministers may only specify a type of fireplace in the list if satisfied that such a fireplace can, if used in compliance with any conditions specified in the list, be used for burning solid fuels other than authorised fuels without producing any smoke or a substantial quantity of smoke. - (3) In section 19F and this section, "authorised fuel" means a solid fuel included in a list of authorised fuels published by the Welsh Ministers.

-- any details of any conditions to which an exemption is subject;

-- (b) publish a revised copy of the list as soon as is

-reasonably practicable after any change is

-made to the classes of fireplace that are so

-exempt or to the conditions to which an

-exemption is subject.]